What is Hope Harbor?

 What about my cell phone and my social media?!

 Both will be there when you are finished, most likely.
-We are proud to say that as of this writing, 100% of teens who are admitted to our program have not suffered any permanent or fatal side effects due to separation from social media, cell phone use, boyfriends, best friends, or even man's best friend.
+We are confident that the teens in our program are able to meet the challenge of living without social media, cell phone use, boyfriends, best friends, or even man's best friend.
 In fact, many of our residents find immense relief from the pressure and obligation that comes with these things, and discover they don't really miss them at all.
 Except for maybe their dog.
 Many of them do miss their dogs (but sometimes we'll let your parents bring your dog for a visit).

 What is the Non-Residential Program?